 Understand the differences between Customer Journey Analytics and Adobe Analytics with our Senior Analytics Consultant Martine Jørgensen

-Data analysis is crucial for businesses to make informed decisions, and Customer Journey Analytics and Adobe Analytics are two prominent tools that aid in achieving this goal.
+Customer Journey Analytics vs Adobe Analytics Data analysis is crucial for businesses to make informed decisions, and Customer Journey Analytics and Adobe Analytics are two prominent tools that aid in achieving this goal.
 Although both tools serve the purpose of providing valuable insights, there are key differences between them.
 In this blog post, we will explore these differences, discuss the benefits of implementing Customer Journey Analytics, examine successful case studies, and dive into the user profiles of both tools.

+But first – What is Customer Journey Analytics?
 Customer Journey Analytics (CJA) has become a hot topic lately – and understandably.
 It is a powerful tool for businesses to track, analyze, and optimize customer interactions online and offline.
 It visualizes the entire journey from awareness to advocacy, helping identify pain points and preferences.
 By creating detailed customer personas, businesses tailor marketing and products accordingly.
 Businesses can use these insights to enhance marketing effectiveness, optimize resources, and create a seamless customer experience.
 It looks a lot like Adobe Analytics in relation to the UI and offers many of the same functionalities – so what’s all the hype about?
 Although it looks a lot like Adobe Analytics in terms of UI and functionality, there are fundamental differences between the two tools that we will discuss later.

+What is Adobe Analytics?
 Adobe Analytics is the more widely used web analytics tool that focuses primarily on tracking and analyzing website performance.
 It provides businesses with valuable insights into website traffic, user engagement, conversion rates, and other website-related metrics.
 Users can create reports with tables and data visualizations in a workspace to analyze and distribute insights.

 Adobe Analytics offers a wide range of features, including real-time tracking, segmentation, data visualization, and reporting.
 It enables businesses to understand how users are interacting with their websites, identify the most effective marketing channels, and optimize website experiences to drive conversions.

+What are the Key Differences Between Customer Journey Analytics and Adobe Analytics?
 As mentioned above, Customer Journey Analytics and Adobe Analytics differ in various aspects.
 Below are the most essential differences:

-One fundamental difference is their approach to the breadth of data – meaning the variety of data sources.
+The data approach One fundamental difference is their approach to the breadth of data – meaning the variety of data sources.
 Customer Journey Analytics focuses on capturing and analyzing the entire customer journey, from the initial touchpoint to conversion and beyond.
 This comprehensive approach allows businesses to gain insights into the various touchpoints and interactions that lead to a conversion, providing a holistic view of the customer's experience.
 However, Adobe Analytics mainly concentrates on measuring website traffic and engagement metrics, providing valuable information on user behavior within the digital space.

 Connect to any data source on the Adobe Experience Platform (AEP) for cross-channel analysis.
 It is essentially a analysis workspace sitting on top of the AEP whereas Adobe Analytics is an analysis workspace on top of an Adobe Analytics implementation – specifically designed for collecting data within the digital realm.
 In CJA, instead of report suites in the workspace panels, you will see “data views”.
 This is your ‘view’ into the data connection that you or other admin users have created containing relevant data sources stitched together.
 Data views are like virtual report suites.
 Here you can work with the data, create derived fields, classify values etc.

-Thus, the architecture looks different for CJA and Adobe Analytics.
+The Architecture Thus, the architecture looks different for CJA and Adobe Analytics.
 CJA leverages the technologies of AEP.
 Here, data collection can come from various sources such as through Adobe's SDK, other Adobe solutions, third-party tools and more.
 The data is received in the AEP through streaming or batch files.
 Then, data is organized into a unified set of schemas and cataloged in the Experience Data Model (XDM) which enables a consistent view of the data.
 To get data from AEP to CJA, one must create a data connection in CJA.
 When CJA accesses the data lake in the AEP, it essentially pulls a copy into CJA.
 Then data from the data connection can be curated into a single data view.
 So CJA can be seen as an extension of the AEP – an analytics interface builds on the AEP.

 An illustration of Customer Journey Analytics architecture